 Gain your Senior Secondary Certificate of Education in prerequisite subjects, such as mathematics and physics.

-Study for a postgraduate course in engineering like Masters of Electrical Engineering to further your chances of becoming a consultant, manager, or project leader
+Study for a postgraduate course in engineering like Master of Electrical Engineering to further your chances of becoming a consultant, manager, or project leader

 4. Steps To Become An Electrical Engineer In Australia